 2. Take Notes.
 Note taking allows you to be aware and to formulate questions as the interview progresses.
 It is difficult to remember every conversation for every interview and this allows you to keep a paper trail of all meetings and correspondence.
 Speak to their listening!
 In other words, paraphrase and repeat back key details using some of the interviewer’s own words.

 3. Be specific.
-Formulate a specific response to all questions.
-Avoid vague generalizations, and provide examples of exact situations, challenges, and tasks, as well as the action that you have taken and the result.
+Formulate a specific response to all job interview questions.
+Avoid vague generalizations, and provide examples of exact situations, challenges, and tasks, as well as the action that you have taken and the result achieved.
 Do not get caught off guard because you failed to practice.

 4. Dress Appropriately.
 Although the corporate culture may be casual, it is still important to dress professionally.
 Remember, the interviewer can be casual (they have a job), you have to make a first impression and it is easy for the interviewer to dress you down, but more difficult to imagine if they can dress you up.
 Power Business (full pant/skirt suit (navy, black, charcoal), dress shirt/blouse, tie (men), shined shoes, good grooming (hair, nails, etc.)), or Business (Dress pant/skirt, dress shirt/blouse, blazer, and a tie (men).